Snauzoo/Hubitat-TP-Link-Devices/README.md

 c.
 Manual Node Installation.
 Traditional Hub installation.
 Does not use a Smart Application.

 # Updates
 11-24-2018.
-Devices added:  HS107 and HS300.
+Devices added:  HS107 and HS300 (TP-Link Multi-Plug).
 One open issue.
 For Node Applet (Hub) installation, reading of individual plug alias was not readily feasible.
 User will have to change in Hubitat Environment Devices tab after installation.

 11-24-2018.
 Node.js file update.
 Fixed error in device polling to preclude program crash during a socket close action.

 # SmartApplication: